dearkafka/woot/README.md

 ## License
 The project is licensed under the Cooperative Non-Violent Public License v7 or later (CNPLv7+) - see the [LICENSE](LICENSE) for details.
-It's worth noting that this license is not compatible with the GPL, AGPL, or LGPL.
 Built for people, not corporations.